 Your audience expects a regular cadence to your posts.
 If you post all at once, you might make your followers feel spammed, leading them to unfollow you.
 But if you go radio silent for weeks at a time, they might forget you exist and end up doing business with a competitor.

 How do you achieve that?
 Set up a social media calendar.
 Make a plan for what you’re posting on which channel and when.

 Not only does this save you from having to scramble to create content each day, but it also allows you to plan ahead for relevant days and events.
 If you own an ice cream store, for instance, you’ll definitely want to have some fun content to post on National Ice Cream Day (which, for the record, is the third Sunday in July)!

 If you haven’t been so great at managing your social media presence thus far, there’s no need to go from zero to sixty.
 Start by focusing on one platform that you’d like to get up and running.
 Put together the social media calendar for that channel so that you get a sense of what the process is like.

 Once you’ve gotten your first month of consistent posting under your belt on that one platform, add a second one to the mix.
 This is where social media scheduling software can come in handy.
 A tool like Buffer or Hootsuite allows you to schedule out content across platforms in advance, so that you can upload your content for the month all in one sitting and all in one place.

 After you’ve mastered the art of regular, consistent social media posting, the next move to leveling up is working on engagement and growing your following.
-Those are the parts of social media management that require more regular attention and time, but when you get them right, you can reap incredible rewards. .If you’re looking for a partner to support you in social media engagement and management, we’re here to help.
+Those are the parts of social media management that require more regular attention and time, but when you get them right, you can reap incredible rewards. .If you’re looking for a partner to support you in social media engagement and management (and to pitch in when your social media accounts need a good scrubbing), we’re here to help.